Shaw Valley, North Newbury: Resident FAQs

 The council has not taken any enforcement action against either site and construction continues.
 This would be an option but the council would rather work with the developers to get outstanding matters concluded.

 In respect of the sale of houses on the two parts of the site, the council has requested that both developers halt sales.
-Taylor Wimpey Oxfordshire has agreed to halt the sale of houses on the site voluntarily while issues are resolved; David Wilson Homes has not made the same commitment.
-It is at the developer's discretion to decide how best to proceed with sales and occupations at this time.
+However, the decision to proceed or halt with sales sits with the developer.

 Both developers continue to work positively with the council to resolve matters and the Local Planning Authority has elected to hold off taking any formal enforcement action.